 4. Considering Life Insurance Needs

 When planning for the future, many people neglect to consider life insurance’s role in their financial strategies, especially when they’re in their 30’s and old age seems far away.
 One study shows that life insurance falls seventh in financial priority, and less than 40% of Americans are worried about a lack of coverage.
 Another study showed that while 60% of Americans say they own a life insurance policy, nearly half of them don’t have sufficient coverage to address their specific needs.
+Further, while a LendEDU life insurance survey found that 54% of Americans own a life insurance policy, the study also found that 33% of those policy holders don't fully understand how their policy works.
+Having a conversation with your financial advisor to understand life insurance and the policy you need can go a long way.

 As many people in their 30’s are just starting to build their wealth, it may make sense to purchase life insurance to protect their family should they unexpectedly pass away.
 An advisor can help you conduct a Needs Analysis to help you understand how much coverage from which you may benefit to protect your family adequately.